 Making a database backup on the Databases page

-Sign in to Acquia, select your site, and then open the Databases page at Cloud > Databases.
+Sign in to Acquia, select your website, and then open the Databases page at Cloud > Databases.

 - Find the database and environment you want to back up and click Backup.

-- In the Backup database dialog, click Backup.
+- In the Backup database dialog box, click Backup.

 After the backup is created, you can view the backup you created by clicking View all backups for the database.
 Note that there is a delay.